 We offer a range of scholarships and bursaries for postgraduate students, and there is also funding available from charities, trusts and foundations, as well as public bodies such as the NHS.

-Flexibility is one of the great benefits of postgraduate study: part-time courses, 24-hour libraries and virtual learning all make it easier to fit study into your life.
-Find out more on our work-life balancep age.
+Flexibility is one of the great benefits of postgraduate study: part-time courses, 24-hour libraries and virtual learning all make it easier to maintain a healthy work-life balance.